 2. Customisation and Upgrades

-Want solar panels?
-Timber floors?
-A larger deck or premium tapware?
-Modular homes are highly customisable, and with each upgrade, we provide transparent pricing.
-You’ll never be surprised by add-ons or fine print.
-During your design consultation, we walk you through available options and ensure you stay within your comfort zone whether that means sticking to a set budget or investing in lifestyle-enhancing features.
+Want to add an extra bathroom, polished concrete floors, a deck or premium tapware?
+Modular homes are fully customisable, and with each upgrade, we provide transparent pricing.
+During your design consultation, we walk you through available options and ensure you stay within your comfort zone, whether that means sticking to a set budget or investing in lifestyle-enhancing features.

 3. Site Costs and Regional Factors